 - If there is no way your company can help them – take the time to explain clearly why you can’t/won’t do it, and offer suggestions and alternatives.

-- Never question customers intentions or their perception about your product.
+- Never question customers intentions or their perception of your product.

 5. Maintain consistency